gabrielvicenteYT/MouseBindFix/README.md

 # MouseBindFix

-MouseBindFix fixes an issue in keybinds bound to mouse functions do not work while in inventories
+MouseBindFix fixes an issue where keybinds bound to mouse buttons do not work in inventories in Minecraft